 But what about the not-so-obvious decisions?
 Do I sell my house?
 Quit my job?
 Home school my kids?
 Go into full-time ministry?
 In Paul’s letter to the church at Colosse, he prays for the believers, asking God to give them complete knowledge of His will, spiritual wisdom, and understanding.
 “Then the way you live will honor and please the Lord, and your lives will produce every kind of good fruit.”
 (Colossians 1:9-10 NLT)

 That seems easy enough.
-If you and I want to know God’s will, all we have to do is pray and He will reveal it to you.
+If you and I want to know God’s will, all we have to do is pray and He will reveal it to us.
 Great!
 That’s seems doable.
 But then we read a little further and can almost hear God saying, “Excuse me, child, there’s more here you need to know . . .”

 In verse 11, Paul prays for the believers to be strengthened by God’s power in order to “have all the endurance and patience you need.”
 Wait a minute.
 Patience?
 Endurance?
 You mean we have to do something?
 Or worse, wait and do nothing?

 I don’t know about you, but I’m not sure I like the sound of that.
 But then we need to ask ourselves an honest question: If we really want to live a life pleasing to the Lord, one that produces fruit and has lasting value, are we willing to put in the effort, perhaps take the longer, less traveled road, and wait patiently for the outcome?